 This stuff is no joke.
 Prepare for long nights studying.

 2. Are you prepared for the time it takes?

-You'll be giving a decade of your life to learn how to become a doctor.
-You aren’t concerned you’ll get cold feet half way through?
+You will be giving a decade of your life to learn how to become a doctor.
+You aren’t concerned you will get cold feet half way through?
 Or decide it isn’t for you once you finish school?

 3. Are you prepared to be stuck?

 Once you specialise, it’s extremely difficult to re-specialise.
 You’re likely to be stuck a dermatologist, or in paediatrics, once you decide to take that path.